 9. An Unfinished Life (2005)

-Movie about a father traumatized by his son’s death who is stuck in blame.
-But even as buried anger and accusations resurface, the way is opened for unexpected connection, adventure, and forgiveness.
-Moving portrayal of how life without values is empty but becomes overflowing when meaning and purpose is discovered.
+This movie is about a father who is traumatized by his son’s death and stuck in blame.
+Even as buried anger and accusations resurface, the way is opened for unexpected connection, adventure, and forgiveness.
+This is a moving portrayal of how life without values is empty but becomes overflowing when meaning and purpose is discovered.